 Goodwill represents the cost of acquired businesses in excess of the fair value of the related net assets acquired.
 Goodwill is not amortized, but is reviewed for impairment annually or whenever indications of impairment exist.
-Impairment exists when the carrying amount of goodwill exceeds its implied fair value, resulting in an impairment charge for this excess.
-We can elect to perform a qualitative assessment to assess goodwill for impairment if it is more likely than not that the fair value of our company exceeds its carrying value.

-If we elect to bypass qualitatively assessing goodwill, or it is not more likely than not that the fair value of our company exceeds its carrying value, management estimates the fair value of our company and compares it to its carrying value.
-Our company's annual goodwill impairment testing was completed as of December 31, 2021, with no impairment charges resulting from the annual impairment test.
+Impairment exists when the carrying amount of goodwill exceeds its implied fair value, resulting in an impairment charge for the excess.
+In testing for the potential impairment of goodwill, we estimate the fair value of our reporting unit (generally defined as the business for which financial information is available and reviewed regularly by management), and compares it to its carrying value.
+If the estimated fair value of a reporting unit is less than its carrying value, we are required to estimate the fair value of all assets and liabilities of the reporting unit, including goodwill.
+If the carrying value of the reporting unit's goodwill is greater than the estimated fair value, an impairment charge is recognized for the excess.
+Our company's annual goodwill impairment testing was completed as of December 31, 2022, with no impairment charges.